kikofernandez/programmingfightclub/books/grasp-book/epub_prod/parts/introduction.md

 You coded a system considering all the functional requirements and the architecture but you failed to create a good design.
-The hype of new features seemed like a silver bullet and everyone in the team was using them (same thing happens with new frameworks all the time).
+The hype of new features seemed like a silver bullet and everyone in the team was using them (the same thing happens with new frameworks all the time).
 The problem is understanding when to use those shiny new features and how they affect your design.

 <div class="figure">